manumorante/frontend-assignment-co/README.md

 ## Key Decisions

-- **Custom Hooks for Data Operations**: Each data operation has its own hook to improve reusability and management.
-I chose not to use `useEffect` because I prefer other methods.
+- **Custom Hooks for Data Operations**: Each data operation has its own hook for better reusability and better lifecycle control.
+By personal choice or habit, I've tried not to use any `useEffect`.

 - **Feature-based Components**: For medium-to-large projects, it's crucial to organize features effectively.
 In this case, I've structured components around `shows`, emphasizing their potential use across other areas of the app.